If you are reading this article, you may be considering acquiring a property as an investment or as a family residence in the Spanish market.

-When we think of buying a property, many events that must occur come to mind, what exactly are they?
-In this guide, we summarize the process of buying a property safely in Spain to make your job easier.
+When we think of buying a property, many mandatory events come to mind but, what exactly are they?
+In this guide, we summarize the process of efficiently buying a property in Spain to make your job easier.

-If you do not have time to read the entire article, you can see the following infograpic que hemos preparado donde se resume el proceso.
+If you do not have time to read the entire article, you can see the following infographic that we have prepared that summarizes the steps.

-It is possibly where you need to invest the most resources, especially time and energy.
-Searching for a property involves approaching the market where you plan to invest, getting to know its streets, its neighbors and comparing prices.
+Searching for the property is where you will likely need to invest the most resources, especially time and energy.
+Searching for a property involves researching the market where you plan to invest, getting to know its streets, its neighbors and comparing prices.
 To reduce the risks, it is advisable to have the help of a Real Estate Advisor who knows the area where you want to buy well.
 Investment advisors, such as Geräh Real Estate Partners, keep statistical data about the purchase and sale of real estate in different areas of Spain, in order to correctly calculate the profitability of a real estate investment.
 You can ask us about a particular area and we will inform you in a timely manner.

-Once we have found the property that we wish to buy, and before making any outlay of money, it will be necessary to:
+Once we have found the property that we wish to buy, and before engaging in any outlay of money, it will be necessary to:

-- Evaluate the physical characteristics of the property, verifying the meters built, degree of conservation, luminosity, height, views, etc. Again, it is helpful to have an expert, either a Real Estate Advisor, Architect or Quantity Surveyor, independent of the seller..
+- Evaluate the physical characteristics of the property, verifying the square meterage, degree of conservation, luminosity, height, views, etc. Again, it is helpful to have an expert, either a Real Estate Advisor, Architect or Quantity Surveyor, independent of the seller.

 - Evaluate the legal situation of the home through the corresponding Property Registry.
 We strongly recommend having the support of a Real Estate Advisor or Lawyer independent of the seller, for example one recommended by a friend of yours, to answer the following questions:

 Are there charges or encumbrances on the home?
-If positive, require the seller to pay the pending amounts, or use it as a negotiation tool.
+If yes, require the seller to pay the pending amounts, or use it as a negotiation tool.

 In the case of residential properties, are there tenants?
 If they exist and the rental contract is registered in the Land Registry, the lease contract will remain in force and the buyer of the property will acquire the rights and obligations of the seller (former lessor).